Fylhan/posibrain/README.md

 How to test?
 -----------
 Launch the file [test.php](https://github.com/Fylhan/posibrain/blob/master/test/test.php) in a browser.
-A list of sentances, and their bot answer, will be displayed.
+A list of sentences, and their bot answer, will be displayed.

 ![Posibrain discussion example](https://raw.github.com/Fylhan/posibrain/master/doc/tchatbot-example.png)

 An interactive tchat implementation will come.
-At the moment, this tchatbot is installed on the [Bnbox minitchat](http://la-bnbox.fr) (fr), you can try to speack with him in french by beginning your sentances by "@Hari".
+At the moment, this tchatbot is installed on the [Bnbox minitchat](http://la-bnbox.fr) (fr), you can try to speak with him in French by beginning your sentences by "@Hari": "@Hary Salut !".

 How to use and modify?